 Healthcare is a complicated, process-driven, and heavily regulated industry.
 Due to shifts in digital expectations, healthcare marketers are quickly adjusting their strategies in order to avoid missing opportunities, switching gears to maximize their digital media-based inbound marketing efforts – directly engaging healthcare consumers.
 Just a look at the most recent statistics.

 Digital vs. Traditional Marketing

-- Over 80 percent of patients use online and offline resources to research local hospitals.
+- +0%Of patients use online and offline resources to research local hospitals.

-- Over 40 percent of patients who use their mobile device to research hospitals will schedule an appointment.
+- +0%Of patients who use their mobile device to research hospitals will schedule an appointment.

-- During the time of conversion, potential patients may search conditions and symptoms.
+- 0%During the time of conversion, 79% of potential patients search conditions and symptoms.
+(Source PewResearch)

 Consumers are Empowered Researchers

-- 33 percent of Internet users go online to analyze a medical condition.
+- 0%Of Internet users go online to analyze a medical condition.

-- 38 percent of all Internet users search for medical facility information online.
+- 0%Of Internet users search for medical facility information online.

-- 47 percent of Internet users will research health care professionals’ backgrounds.
+- 0%Of Internet users will research healthcare professionals' backgrounds

-- 72 percent of Internet users will look for health information online.
+- 0%Of Internet users will look for health information online.

 Changing Marketing Targets

 Healthcare marketers (much like consumers) are also being affected by healthcare system and regulatory changes.
 MM&M states that healthcare marketing and advertising budgets are increasing because of repatriation, drug pricing, regulatory pressure, public perceptions and R&D challenges.
 Although doctors are still the primary target of biotech, pharmaceutical and medical devices companies, healthcare consumers are now an important target group.

 As mentioned above, doctor control and decision-making is shifting to healthcare payers.
 One marketing report claims that over two-thirds of healthcare systems predict that their marketing units will spend more time and money on influencing patient behavior.
 Both parties need to be equally informed in order to understand and agree upon appropriate products and services.